simonrenger/markdown-include-lines/README.md

 # markdown-include-lines
-This is a markdown extension for python which allows you to include lines of a whole source file.
-This project was inspired by https://github.com/cmacmackin/markdown-include
+This is a markdown extension for python allows you to include lines from a source file or a whole source file.
+This project was inspired by https://github.com/cmacmackin/markdown-include.
+I tried to make the syntax as simple and intuitive as possible.

 ## What can you do with this extension?